fatalxiao/js-markdown/examples/assets/MarkDown.md

 paragraphs, but here again, Markdown will allow you to be
 lazy:

 *   This is a list item with two paragraphs.

     This is the second paragraph in the list item.
+You're only required to indent the first line.
+Lorem ipsum dolor sit amet, consectetuer adipiscing elit.

+*   Another item in the same list.

+here is the code:

+    *   This is a list item with two paragraphs.

+        This is the second paragraph in the list item.
 You're